-In this paper we consider bootstrap percolation on the {\it Hamming torus\/} (or Hamming graph) with vertex set $V = [n]^d$, where $v\in V$ and $w\in V$ are adjacent iff $v-w$ has exactly one nonzero coordinate.
-In $d=2$, this graph could be interpreted as taking the Holroyd-Liggett-Romik neighborhood \cite{hlr} with $k=\infty$.
+In this paper, we consider bootstrap percolation on the \textit {Hamming torus} (or Hamming graph), the $d$-fold product graph $K_n\times\cdots\times K_n$, where $K_n$ is the complete graph with $n$ vertices.
+This graph has vertex set $V = [n]^d$, and two vertices $v\in V$ and $w\in V$ are adjacent iff $v-w$ has exactly one nonzero coordinate.
+In $d=2$, this graph could be interpreted as taking the Holroyd--Liggett--Romik neighborhood \cite{hlr} with $k=\infty$.
 For any $d$, the neighborhood of a point $v$ is the union of all $d$ lines through $v$ parallel to the axes.
 We emphasize, however, that the threshold $\threshold$ remains fixed as $n$ increases (although some of our results assume that $\threshold$ is large).
-Other models of percolation, including bond percolation~\cite{BCHSS:2005, HL:2010} and site percolation~\cite{S:2010}, have been considered on the Hamming torus, and were shown to exhibit interesting behavior due to the large neighborhood sizes relative to nearest-neighbor lattices and hypercubes.
+Other models of percolation, including bond percolation \cite{BCHSS:2005,HL:2010} and site percolation \cite{S:2010}, have been considered on the Hamming torus, and were shown to exhibit interesting behavior due to the large neighborhood sizes relative to nearest-neighbor lattices and hypercubes.
 For the same reason, we expect qualitatively different transition phenomena in bootstrap percolation on the Hamming torus from those described above.
 First, the critical probability is much smaller.
-In fact, our results suggest that $p_c$ is of the order $n^{-\alpha}$, for some critical exponent $\alpha > 1$.
+In fact, our results suggest that $p_{\mathrm{c}}$ is of the order $n^{-\alpha}$, for some critical exponent $\alpha> 1$.
 We are able to determine $\alpha$ exactly in a few cases, and give estimates otherwise.
-Moreover, we expect that varying the order parameter $n^{\alpha}p$ does {\it not\/} lead to a sharp jump of $\prob_{p}(\omega_\infty\equiv1)$ from 0 to 1; instead, this probability gradually approaches 0 (resp.~1) as the order parameter approaches 0 (resp.~$\infty$).
-When $d=2$ this is easy to demonstrate for arbitrary $\threshold$, but when $d\ge 3$ the combinatorics are quite difficult even when $\alpha$ is known exactly.
-Nevertheless, we succeeded in analyzing the case $d=\theta=3$, which has $\alpha=2$: we give an explicit formula for the limit of $\prob_{p} (\omega_\infty\equiv1)$ when $pn^2=a\in(0,\infty)$.
-See \cite{JLTV}, Theorem 3.2, for an analogous result for bootstrap percolation on Erd\"os-R\`enyi random graphs.
+Moreover, we expect that varying the order parameter $n^{\alpha}p$ does \textit{not} lead to a sharp jump of $\prob_{p}(\omega_\infty\equiv1)$ from 0 to 1; instead, this probability gradually approaches 0 (resp., 1) as the order parameter approaches 0 (resp., $\infty$).
+When $d=2$, this is easy to demonstrate for arbitrary $\threshold$, but when $d\ge3$ the combinatorics are quite difficult even when $\alpha$ is known exactly.
+Nevertheless, we succeeded in analyzing the case $d=\theta=3$, which has $\alpha=2$: we give an explicit formula for the limit of $\prob _{p} (\omega_\infty\equiv1)$ when $pn^2=a\in(0,\infty)$.
+See \cite {JLTV}, Theorem~3.2, for an analogous result for bootstrap percolation on Erd\H os--R\`enyi random graphs.